epi-interactive/Scrolling_Tabs/README.md

              )
  ```
-2. This function handles which tab is active and the click event.
+2. This R function handles which tab is active and the click event.
 It also handles the differences between the type of tab selected.
 For instance, it checks if the tab selected was a drop-down or selection tab.
 ``` r
       G_NZ_towns <- list(
         "North island towns" = "North_island_towns",